Meeco/docs/secure-value-exchange/quickstart.md

 ```

-The new credential is signed by the exchange's issuer key will be return
+The new credential signed by the issuer's key will be returned

 Response